 The characters from the Battle Royale manga went further and further into this as it went on.
 Kiriyama was the worst offender; over the course of the manga he gets beaten up, shot, blown up (diving inside a car to avoid the explosion), engaged in a knock-down martial arts fight, shot by a machinegun (he was wearing a bullet-proof vest, but at least one bullet goes through his arm), and blasted in the stomach with a shotgun.
 His hair and face stay as perfect as when he first came on the island.
 (This is possibly due to the tendency of characters to point out that No One Could Survive That each time he looks like he's dead.)

-Bleach: Although Sado was born with power, it was locked away inside of him and therefore inaccessible to him until it was awakened during the early part of the manga.
-Prior to that, he was a normal human... who could lift things other people couldn't, who could shrug off blows from falling steel girders without injury.
-Once, he even got hit by a motorcycle and had to carry the motorcyclist to hospital.
+Bleach: Sado was born with power that was locked away inside his soul, completely inaccessible until forcibly awakened early in the manga.
+Prior to its activation, which granted him supernatural strength and toughness, he was a normal, powerless human.
+Even then, he could lift things others couldn't and shrug off falling steel girders without injury.
+He was even hit by a motocycle and had to carry the motorcyclist to hospital.
 He was barely injured.
-This was all before his power awoke and gave him supernatural toughness.

 The title character of Pucca, although it doesn't come up much.
 A Running Gag on the series involves a heavy object falling on her head, and her being entirely unaffected, and sometimes said object even breaking.